khimo/khimo.github.io/bli-guides/_help_drivers/HomeAssistant.md

 The BLI will connect to the home assistant hub through a web socket.

 For that purpose, you need to set a token to authenticate the BLI _against_ home assistant.
-This token should be a long lived token that you can create on home assistant's web panel: go to user profile and at the bottom, there is a Long-Lived Access Tokens section where you can create a token and then copy that token and paste it on the *Long live token* parameter for the system on the BLI.
+The token should be a long lived token that you can create on home assistant's web panel: go to user profile and at the bottom, there is a Long-Lived Access Tokens section where you can create a token and then copy that token and paste it on the *Long live token* parameter for the system on the BLI.

 Connection settings are: